Laugh track: Competition and decline

-Single-camera comedy has made a comeback in the U.S. since the early 1990s, but networks have mostly abandoned the old tradition of laugh tracks for single-camera shows.
-A key player in this revolution was HBO, which allowed its single-camera comedies such as Dream On and The Larry Sanders Show to run without laugh tracks, and won critical praise for doing so.
-Single-camera shows without an audience, live or laugh track, have become increasingly common on broadcast networks as well.
+This epochal shift in laugh track provision coincided with broader transformations within the television landscape, notably marked by the advent of single-camera comedies, championed by entities like HBO, which eschewed the traditional laugh track in favor of a more naturalistic audiovisual aesthetic.
+Single-camera comedies such as Dream On and The Larry Sanders Show were permitted to run without laugh tracks, and won critical praise for doing so.
+Concurrently, animated shows followed suit, abandoning laugh tracks altogether, save for occasional parodic usage.

-Animated shows have also gone silent, except on the rare occasion that canned laughter is used, usually as a parody of a sitcom.
 Animated shows that used to employ a laugh track, such as Scooby-Doo, had dismissed the laugh track altogether by the 1990s.
 However, sitcoms made by It's a Laugh Productions, such as That's So Raven, use laugh tracks.